sohamray19/distilBertNQ/README.md

 I am attaching an excel file [here](https://docs.google.com/spreadsheets/d/1zbUUo1AZ3lSKmf6uOprpUxFrqU7zJGqbrNLiNW-782o/edit?usp=sharing) which represents my process of hyperparameter tuning, with results.
 With more time (or with better hardware), I would love to run
 Bayesian Optimisation or random search on the parameters to improve performance.
+Note: I am still trying some hyperparameter combinations, but submitted early as I don't see any significant change coming.
+In the case where there is, I will update the excel sheet.
-## Potential Improvements to Performance with time
+## Potential improvements to performance with time
 * I would love to go deeper into Deep learning techniques, including gradient and batch accumulation, and other optimizations functions.
 I wold try to tweak these methods to perform best with our dataset.
 * I would try out different architectures on top of distilbert and other transformer models, especially RoBERTa and BERT large, since with this much